 \section{LDA+Gutzwiller method}

-Gutzwiller first introduced Gutzwiller variational approach to study the itinerant ferromagnetism in systems with partially filled \textit{d} bands described by the Hubbard model\cite{Gutzwiller_1960s}.
-Since then, the Gutzwiller variational approach has been widely applied to various of strongly correlated systems\cite{Bunemann, Brinkman, Vollhardt, FCZhang, Metzner}.
-Recently, we developed a computational method to incorporate LDA with Gutzwiller variational approach named LDA+Gutzwiller method(simply called LDA+G hereafter)\cite{GTWang, xydeng_2008, xydeng_2009}, by successfully applying to a number of typical correlated materials, the reliability and feasibility of this method have been demonstrated.
-In the following we present the method briefly, please refer to our previous paper\cite{xydeng_2009} for more details.
+Gutzwiller first introduced the Gutzwiller variational approach to study the itinerant ferromagnetism in systems with partially filled \textit{d} bands described by the Hubbard model.\cite{Gutzwiller_1960s} Since then, the Gutzwiller variational approach has been widely applied to various strongly correlated systems.\cite{Bunemann, Brinkman, Vollhardt, FCZhang, Metzner} Recently, we developed a computational method to incorporate LDA with the Gutzwiller variational approach, named the LDA+Gutzwiller method (simply called LDA+G hereafter),\cite{GTWang, xydeng_2008, xydeng_2009} by successfully applying to a number of typical correlated materials, the reliability and feasibility of this method have been demonstrated.
+In the following we present the method briefly; please refer to our previous paper\cite{xydeng_2009} for more details.

-Similar with LDA+U or LDA+DMFT methods, in the LDA+G method, the LDA Hamiltonian, which can be extracted from the first principle calculation, is implemented by a Hubbard-like local Coulomb interaction, which is not adequately treated within LDA.
+Similar to LDA+U and LDA+DMFT methods, in LDA+G the LDA Hamiltonian, which can be extracted from the first-principles calculation, is implemented by a Hubbard-like local Coulomb interaction, which is not adequately treated within LDA.
 The effect of this local Coulomb interaction can thus be considered within the Gutzwiller variational approach.
 The Hamiltonian can be usually expressed as

 with